 Rent is likely to be one of your largest ongoing costs—and it will almost certainly rise year on year.
 Make sure that you can make enough to cover the cost of using your premises.

 If you’re lucky enough to own the property you intend to use, rent won’t be such a concern.
 Lucky you!
-However, you won’t get off the hook so easily for the rest of this list.
+However, depending on where you’re based, property taxes by state alone can be a significant expense.
+You also won’t get off the hook so easily for the rest of this list.
 In particular, insurance may be higher for property owners than for those renting from a third party.

 Which leads us nicely into…